twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Edit: Split Contours** – Use the Knife option in the **Glyph** toolbar.
 * **View: Toolbars: Tab Bar** – Hides the tabs if version 6.1 until 11.5 is used.
 It summons no action in the 12th and 13th major versions.
 * **Tools: Export Glyph Outlines...** (version 4.0 until 5.6) – Does not work.
 See **miTestItem4 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
-* **Tools: Import Glyph Data...** (version 4.0 until 5.6) – Imports glyph data from other fonts in fgd files.
+* **Tools: Import Glyph Data...** (version 4.0 until 5.6) – Imports glyph data from the font.
 Replaced with **miTestItem3 Load** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 This feature is undocumented in the manual.
-* **Tools: Export Glyph Data...** (version 4.0 until 5.6) – Exports glyph data from other fonts to fgd files.
+* **Tools: Export Glyph Data...** (version 4.0 until 5.6) – Exports glyph data in the font to fgd files.
 Replaced with **miTestItem4 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 This feature is undocumented in the manual.
 * **Tools: TODO!
 Customize...** – Does not work.
 Use Resource Hacker or some other program to modify the menus or toolbars.
 If the toolbars detects that some icons are removed without using `Visible = False`, the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
 * **Window: Minimize All** – Minimizes all other windows (restore each minimized window via the restore button).